 In the summer of 2008, I had knee surgery which resulted in the end of my high-level rugby career.
 Knowing that 240 lbs. was bigger than I needed to be, I dropped another 10 lbs. of fat.

-I graduated college weighing 230 lbs. and moved to Atlanta to work as an account executive for AT&T. While working there, I was approached by a talent agent to do some fitness modeling.
+I graduated from college weighing 230 lbs. and moved to Atlanta to work as an account executive for AT&T. While working there, I was approached by a talent agent to do some fitness modeling.
 The modeling opportunity motivated me to lose another ten pounds bringing me down to 220 lbs.